Website Building - The Making of this Site

 There are two ways of creating dynamic and interactive websites: through the browser (client) and through the server.
 Client-side languages require support from the browser, but allow for instant changes without reloading, while server-side languages can reliably create dynamic pages independently of the client.

 PHP (PHP: Hypertext Preprocessor) was originally conceived for web development as a server-side language, but it has since been adopted as a general-purpose programming language.
 It follows C-style syntax and is broadly similar to other high level C-style languages, such as C++ and Java.
-On a web server, PHP can create HTML code, access a database and add text from external files, allowing frequently used sections of code to be created with loops, functions or from external files—instead of repeating it on every page.
+On a web server, some of the functions made possible by PHP include creating HTML code, accessing a database, and inserting content from external files - which means frequently-used sections of code can be created with loops, functions or from external files, instead of being repeated on every page.
 Because it is processed at the server, it is not possible to read the underlying PHP code when viewing a page in a browser.
 When used in combination with SQL code designed to access a database, PHP can be used to present the results of a search.

 This site makes extensive use of PHP for tasks such as accessing database tables of drawings and photos, printing automatic page update and statistical information, and even creating a rotating series of header images.
 Because common code sections are in separate external files (headers and menus for instance), the pages themselves contain little more than their own specific content, and maintenance requirements are vastly reduced.
 While PHP is very widespread, there are other server-side languages that can be used for many of the same tasks.